-C. Tuition Exchange (TE) Scholarship Program
+Tuition Exchange (TE) Scholarship Program

-Tuition Exchange is not a guaranteed benefit.
-TE is open to dependent children of employees eligible for full tuition remission to include a wider range of choices, at over 500 institutions.
-Initial and renewal applications, available in the Office of Human Resources, must be submitted to that Office for priority consideration in the subsequent academic year.
-TE guidelines and selection criteria are available from the Benefits Coordinator of Human Resources.
+Tuition Exchange is not a guaranteed benefit, rather it is a scholarship awarded by the export institution.
+After four years of full-time employment, Tuition Exchange is open to dependent children of employees and may pay full tuition or a guaranteed amount toward tuition and include a wider range of choices, at over 500 institutions.
+Initial and renewal applications, available in the Office of Human Resources, must be submitted to that Office for consideration in the subsequent academic year.
+Tuition Exchange guidelines and selection criteria are available from the Office of Human Resources.
 Contact the Office of Human Resources (ext.
 1105) for details regarding eligibility for participation in the Tuition Remission and Tuition Exchange Programs.